sebedard-creator/AmbiPlex/README.md

 - A Plex server and a Plex client on the local network.
 - Video paths reported by Plex must be accessible from the AmbiPlex computer.
 - A WLED-compatible controller and addressable LEDs.

-- FFmpeg for preencoding.
+FFmpeg is needed **only for optional preencoding**, not for real-time playback.
 The encoder checks the project directory and PATH, then downloads a Windows build if none is available.

 ## Installation